caddyserver/website/src/docs/markdown/caddyfile/directives/try_files.md

 rewrite @try_files {http.matchers.file.relative}
 ```

-Since this directive is a shortcut, it does not allow a matcher in its syntax.
-If you need a more complex matcher, then use the above expanded form as a basis.
+Note that this directive does not accept a matcher token.
+If you need more complex matching logic, then use the expanded form above as a basis.

 ## Examples